 Check your site by testing your pages with the Mobile-Friendly Test tool

 If your website is affected by the update convert your website into a mobile responsive website.

-RankBrain identifies the relevance features on the pages in the index, and arranges the results respectively in SERPs.
+RankBrain identifies the relevant features on the pages in the index and arranges the results respectively in SERPs.

 Launch date: October 26, 2015